Ngoguey42/courses/standalone/Category_Theory.md

 - `a two cell` = `a two morphism` = `morphism between morphism`
 - A hom-set in cat is a category
 - groupoid vs n-category

+# 10.1: Monads (75:28)
+- Point free style composition

+# 10.2: Monoid in the category of endofunctors (32:56)
+ras